-Radnor Township's government-wide net position (deficit) on December 31, 2020 was (\$34,860,736), an increase in the deficit by \$425,347 from December 31, 2019.
+Radnor Township's government-wide net position (deficit) on December 31, 2021 was (\$26,392,925), an improvement in the deficit balance by \$10,187,811 from December 31, 2020 balance of (\$36,580,736).

 Graph 1 shows the Township's net position and General Fund Balance over the last five years.
-The Township has, for the most part, maintained its net position for the last four years; noting that the significant change in 2017 was the result of implementing the new reporting requirements for postemployment benefits other than pensions under GASB 75.
-The negative net position is primarily due to the net pension and other postemployment benefit liabilities.
-The net position from 2019 to 2020 remained relatively stable while the General Fund Balance decreased, primarily due to a sharp decline in business tax revenues throughout a difficult year of a pandemic.
-Maintaining a strong General Fund balance is in line with the Township's compliance with policies that require a minimum of fifteen percent of expenditures to be held as unassigned fund balance, plus an additional ten percent of expenditures in the event business tax revenue exceeds thirty percent of the total General Fund revenue.
-As reported on the Governmental Funds Balance Sheet, the General Fund's 2020 unassigned fund balance met the target 15% at \$4,914,519, the 10% fund balance stabilization at \$3,276,346, and a deficit remaining in the Other Unassigned fund balance of (\$1,463,107).
-The deficit in the Other Unassigned category results in an overall General Fund balance of 24% of expenditures, a sharp decline from the balance of 34% the prior year.
+The Township has, for the most part, maintained its net position for the last four years.
+While the negative net position is primarily due to the reporting of net pension and other postemployment benefit liabilities, the improvement in the deficit was primarily the result of a reduction in the 2021 net pension and OPEB liability.
+The General Fund Balance increased by \$4,061,496, primarily due to a moderate recovery in business tax revenues, a healthy level of activity and revenue from real estate transfers, modest increase in license and permit revenue related to development activity, and federal grant funds realized through the American Rescue Plan Act.
+Maintaining a strong General Fund balance is in line with the Township's compliance with policies that require a minimum of fifteen percent of budgeted operating expenditures to be held as unassigned fund balance, plus an additional ten percent of budgeted operating expenditures in the event business tax revenue exceeds thirty percent of the total General Fund revenue.
+As reported on the Governmental Funds Balance Sheet, the General Fund's 2021 unassigned fund balance met the target 15% at \$4,823,630, the 10% fund balance stabilization at \$3,215,753, and a surplus remaining of 8.8% or \$2,822,383 in the Other Unassigned fund balance.
+The surplus in the Other Unassigned category results in an overall General Fund balance of 33.8%, a healthy recovery from prior year balance of 24% of expenditures, and close to the pre-pandemic level of 34% in 2019.

-Recognizing that the net pension and OPEB liabilities represent the two primary reasons for the negative net position, the Township continues to make strides.
-The Township has sought to understand the problem, identify alternative funding solutions, and commit to exploring options on how best to fund the OPEB liabilities and improve the Township's net position.
+Recognizing that the net pension and OPEB liabilities represent the two primary reasons for the negative net position, the Township continues to make strides in managing this significant liability.
+The Township has sought to understand the problem, identify alternative solutions for funding and debt reduction, and commit to exploring options on how best to manage the OPEB liabilities and improve the Township's net position.
 In prior years, the Township overfunded its calculated pension obligation and began working with its labor force to change benefits moving forward.
 Specifically, the Township negotiated the defined benefit pension plan and OPEB benefits out of the civilian union labor contract, eliminating both benefits for employees hired after January 1, 2013.
 At the same time, leave time accrued and payable at the time of retirement is paid out over time through the terminal leave provisions versus a lump sum payment; thus, reducing pension benefits during retirement.
-On the funding side, for both the Uniform and Non-Uniform pension plans, the Township has adjusted the actuarial assumptions to better match market returns with a reduction in the rate of return assumption from 7.50% to 7.25%.
+On the funding side, for both the Uniform and Non-Uniform pension plans, the Township adjusted the actuarial assumptions to better match market returns with a reduction in the rate of return assumption from 7.50% to 7.25% for the 2017 valuation, and further reduced this assumption down to 7.0% for the 2021 valuation.
+Also, for 2021, the salary adjustment assumption has been reduced from 5% down to 4.5%.
 In addressing OPEB, the Township established a long-term funding plan that began in 2014.
 At that time, the Township established an OPEB Trust to account for the assets and liabilities of the benefit plan and has invested excess revenue when available to grow the value of the OPEB trust assets.
 The OPEB Trust Fund established the rate of return assumption conservatively at 4.25%.